 Many books have been written about the invention and development of tanks but, prior to the publication of my book in April 2016, there was little known about the men who fought in them for the first time.
-This website attempts to tell their story before and after they fought at the Battle of Flers-Courcelette on 15-16 September 1916
+This website provides details of individual crewmen and their stories before, and after they fought at the Battle of Flers-Courcelette on 15-16 September 1916

-There is no complete list of the First Tank Crews, The adjutant of D Company, Captain Graham Woods, recorded the surnames of those who went into action in each tank.
-With the exception of No 1 Section, C Company's records are less detailed; there are at least 25 individuals whose names are not known including most of the ASC drivers.
-With the help of others, I have identified more than a dozen members of each Company, which are not recorded in published records.
-So, if you know of some-one who served with the first tank crews, and who is not listed in the section pages, please contact me so that I can commemorate their lives and tell their story.
+There is no complete list of the First Tank Crews, The adjutant of D Company, Captain Graham Woods, recorded the surnames of those who went into action in each tank but, with the exception of No 1 Section, C Company's records are less detailed; There are at least 25 individuals whose names are not known including most of the ASC drivers.
+Using available official resources and family record, I identified more than 420 individual crewmen and they are listed on the pages on the left hand column.
+However, if you know of some-one who served with the first tank crews, and who is not listed here, please contact me so that I can commemorate their lives and tell their story.